-TORI FLEHARTY OF THE UNIVERSITY OF DALLAS, a senior on the women’s soccer team, has been selected the Southern Collegiate Athletic Conference (SCAC) Character and Community Female Student Athlete of the Week for the week beginning November 27, 2017.
+ALEXIS CORONADO OF SCHREINER UNIVERSITY, a sophomore on the women's volleyball team from Laredo, Texas, has been selected the Southern Collegiate Athletic Conference (SCAC) Character & Community Female Student-Athlete of the Week for the week beginning December 3.